mallamsiddiq/library-mangement-cowrywise/README.md

     docker compose up -d --build
     ```

-- or use the make command, I added makefile amd make.bat, if you are on windows
+- - Or use the make command, I added make.bat if you are on windows and makefile if you are not

 - **Spin Up the Docker Containers:**
    ```sh